Cusco is one of the main tourist attractions in Peru. Despite its altitude of 3.400 meters, there are so many things to do in Cusco.

 If the Spanish succeeded with one thing, then it is converting the Quechua people to Catholicism (please read this as a fact, not an assessment!).
 It is no small wonder that Cusco is brimming with wonderful churches, convents, and monasteries.
 Among them, the Museo Palacio Arzobispal certainly is one of the highlights and certainly a thing to do in Cusco.

 Inside you will not only find a charmingly intimate courtyard but also the salón dorado – the Golden Hall.
-It has once been the reception room of the archbishop of Cusco and is a prime example of the early colonial interiors.
+It has once been the reception room of the archbishop of Cusco and is a prime example of the early colonial interiors and colonial architecture as a whole.

 12. The Twelve Angled Stone